 - a.
-All applications will be considered at the same time and after the national closing date for admissions.
-All applications received after the closing date may be dealt with after those which were received on time.
-You should be aware that a late application could reduce your chance of gaining a place at your preferred school.
-In some cases when an application is submitted after the closing date but before the allocation date it may be considered alongside those applications which were received on time where there is, in the view of the admissions authority, an acceptable reason for the late submission of the form. - b.
-A' looked after child' is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22 (1) of the Children Act 1989.
+All applications submitted before the national closing date will be considered equally and included in the Local Authority initial allocation of school places.
+Applications received after the national closing date will be processed in accordance with the Warrington admissions scheme for schools detailed in the Warrington admissions information booklets. - b.
+A looked after child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22 (1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order. - c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
 Baptism should take place before the closing date for applications.